Chia-Network/website/faq.md

 + <b>Q: Main difference between Chia and Bitcoin?</b>

-A: A cryptocurrency that is mined with hard drives instead of processing power, allowing easier access to users, and vastly reducing the cost/waste of securing the network (electricity burned).
-Chia is resistant to miner centralization.
+A: A cryptocurrency that is farmed with hard drives instead of mining with processing power, allowing easier access to users, and vastly reducing the cost/waste of securing the network (electricity burned).
+Chia is resistant to farmer centralization.
 Chia has a bunch of basic improvements: Everything is BLS signatures for better smart transaction support, and a bunch of bug fixes like timewarp.
 The goal is to make hard forks effectively impossible, so governance will come from user choice and bitcoin-like decentralized incentives.